Bhargav1224/MusicPlayer/README.md

 # MusicPlayer
-Created a custom Audio player using wave surfer and JavaScript .User can customize the wave and move the song where he wants to move .
+Created a custom Audio player using wave surfer and JavaScript .User can customize the wave and move the song where he wants to move and he can play and pause the audio .

 # Audio player without song